Lennart05/toponym/README.md

 The output is a data frame giving us information about the ratio and frequency of each ending.
-This means essentially that 95.78% of the places ending with “-itz” are in the polygon roughly covering the former slavic settlement zone.
+This means essentially that 95.78% of the places ending with “-itz” are in the polygon roughly covering the former Slavic settlement zone.
 Even though the ending is less common in total, “-kow” may be of interest too as all occurrences are found in the polygon.
 To be clear what happened: Other common suffixes in Germany such as “-orf”, most of which coming from “-dorf”, are filtered out since they did not match our fairly high threshold of 80% `rat = .8`.
-`count = 75` and `len = 3` means that we filtered the 75 most frequent
+The parameters `count = 75` and `len = 3` mean that we filtered the 75
-suffixes with a length of three-characters.
+most frequent suffixes with a length of three-characters.

 Instead of applying this data frame with interesting candidates on your own, there is another function doing this automatically.